ALT Tags in Search Engine Optimization

 Search engine optimizers no longer need to use keyword phrases in the ALT text of images on their Web pages.

-I’ve been recommending to my online and offline SEO students for a long time that they needed to use ALT text in the manner in which it was designed to be used by the W3C: to describe the image.
-Then, they can include the keyword phrase in one or two images on the page, if appropriate.
+I’ve been recommending to my online and offline SEO students for a long time that they use ALT text as designed by the W3C to describe the image.
+Then, they can include the keyword phrase in one or two photos on the page, if appropriate.

-Continuing with that strategy is still viable.
-The major engines don’t consider the contents of ALT text nöw, but that doesn’t mean they won’t six months from nöw.
+Continuing with that strategy is still a viable option.
+The major engines don’t consider the contents of ALT text nöw, but that doesn’t mean they won’t in six months from nöw.
 Always remembering the “basics” is one of the best strategies to follow.

 Other ALT Text Tips . . .

 1. Remember that the purpose of ALT text is to describe the image for the benefit of those who surf the Web with images turned off and for those who have the contents of Web pages read out loud to them.
-The WC3 highly recommends that Web site owners use ALT text to describe images.
+WC3 highly recommends that website owners use alt text to describe images.

 3. Don’t use text that is non-relevant to the image.
 Don’t keyword stuff.
-Jerry West adds, “Give the visitor information that is worthwhile, especially for the visually impaired.”
+Jerry West adds, “Give the visitor information that is worthwhile, especially for those who are visually impaired.”

 4. “Consider using a description below the graphic.
 Based on recent test results, this is read often,” states West.

-Relevancy and ranking are determined by over 100 different factors.
+Over 100 different factors determine relevancy and ranking.
 ALT text was just one piece of that pie, a sliver at that.

 Don’t ever focus on just one piece of the pie.
 Always remember the basics - the SEO foundation - and make sure it’s solid.